kalehmann/f12/Readme.md

 privileges for mounting them.

 It has the ability to
-- create fat12 images
+- create fat12 images and optionally install a bootloader and specify a file to boot
 - delete files or directories on fat12 images
-- get files or directories from them
+- get files or directories from fat12 images
-- get information about them
+- print information about fat12 images
-- list their contents
+- list the contents of fat12 images
-- move around files and directories on fat12 images
+- move files and directories around on fat12 images
 - put files or directories on fat12 images

 ### Do not actually use this!

-While this tool may work, it is still experimental.
+While this tool works for my purposes, it is still experimental.
 It may work or not.
 If you really need something like this, you should use
 [GNU mtools](https://www.gnu.org/software/mtools/).

 ### Building f12 from source

-Run the following commands:
+After checking out this repository run the following commands in it:

 ```
 autoreconf --install